JosephiusX/UX-UI/README.md

         - a primary buttion like Add should be filled as it draws more imphasis.
         - a secondary button like cancel should just be text or outlined to be deemphasize

+47. Negative Space and Complexity

+Negative space is created when unnessessary design elements are removed, and the area of the layout that is left empty to increase contrast.

+51. Psychological Bariar and Proportion

+          golden ration Proportion:
+              .618